 The advice is for people to start with treatment immediately after diagnosis.
 Delaying treatment allows the infection to damage a person’s immune system, placing them at higher risk of developing AIDS and increasing the likelihood of disease transmission through sexual contact.

-In a 2016 study, early ART was associated with a 93% lower risk of the transmission of the infection to a partner compared with delayed treatment.
+In a 2016 study, researchers associated early ART with a 93% lower risk of transmitting the infection to a partner compared with delayed treatm

-A person needs to take this medication every day, in the way that the doctor prescribed it.
+A person needs to take this medication daily, as prescribed.
 Doing this prevents the HIV infection from progressing and allows the person to live a longer, healthier life.
 It also minimizes the risk of the virus becoming drug-resistant.

-The various types of approved antiretroviral drugs differ in how they interfere with the virus’s life cycle.
-Learn more about the types of ART.
+The various types of approved antiretroviral drugs differ in how they interfere with the life cycle of the virus.

 Below is a list of HIV drugs that the

 - nucleoside reverse transcriptase inhibitors (NRTIs)

 - nonnucleoside reverse transcriptase inhibitors (NNRTIs)